christopherkade/running-buddy-server/README.md

 ## Prerequisites

 In order to deploy **Running Buddy - Server** you need to adapt the configuration of your mysql instance in `src/config/config.json` and have `yarn` installed.
 Then you need to copy the file `.env.example` as `.env` in root directory and chang the value of `JWT_SECRET` to a secure and long password (it is the password that will be use to create the JWT tokens).
-If you want to deploy the project on Heroku you need to install also the Heroku CLI (`https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up`).
-`heroku create`
-`git push heroku master`

 ## Deployement instructions